Find Your Perfect School

 Every year, the Historic Downtown Boulder & Pearl Street Mall hosts the Boulder Fall Fest!
 The three-day autumn festival is a fun showcase of Boulder’s local food, spirits, artisans, and entertainment!

 Throughout the event, a visit to the Firefly Handmade Markets is a must!
-This with local food and beverages, artisanal goods, ceramics, decors, toys, apparel, pet items, and accessories from some of Colorado’s best artisans!
-Enjoy beer, margarita, and wine at the Beer Garden!
+This along with local food and beverages, artisanal goods, ceramics, decors, toys, apparel, pet items, and accessories from some of Colorado’s best artisans!
+Enjoy beer, margaritas, and wine at the Beer Garden!
 Kids and kids-at-heart enjoy the family yoga and craft activities!
 A Buffalo Auction also happens, where buffalo-shaped art pieces made of plywood are displayed for the public to take home!

 The Bluemont Fair highlights the historic village in the Blue Ridge Mountains and all its crafts and traditions!
 The country fair, which happens annually, features antiques, flea and farm markets, an archaeology exhibit, a petting zoo, a heritage museum, an art show and sale, artisan and blacksmith demonstrations, a bake sale, wine and beer tasting, a caboose exploration, a pickle and pie contest, and musical performances!
 Happening every third weekend of September, there is always something for everyone at the Bluemont Fair!